 A Business Improvement District (BID) is a defined geographical area which the local businesses have voted to invest in collectively to improve its environment.
 A BID organisation is then established to administer and achieve this which answers to a Board of local business people.
 BIDs provide additional or improved services as identified and requested by local businesses which is funded by a levy on local businesses.
 Services are specific to the needs of the area and range from public realm improvements, member benefits, extra safety, cleaning or environmental measures.

-Our first ballot
+Our ballot and renewal ballot

 For a BID ballot to be successful, it must be won on two counts: